p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

 # Implementations of Deep Reinforcement Learning Algorithms

-This repository contains:
+This (WIP) repository contains:

-1. PyTorch implementations of deep reinforcement learning algorithms
+* PyTorch implementations of deep reinforcement learning algorithms
-1. Analysis of algorithm performance in different game environments
+* Analysis of algorithm performance in different game environments